Jaybit0/QML/readme.md

 ![](imgs/io_mapping1.svg)

-When comparing the circuit to the previous one, we can see that the `target lanes` have been inverted using a `Not` gate.
+When comparing the circuit to the previous one, we can see that the `model lanes` have been inverted using a `Not` gate.

 Now, we do not care about the output of the first lane.
 We only want the second lane to be `|0>`.
 We can do that using the following mapping: